skuola/pdf-text-parser/README.md

 This library is a parser for XML text files obtained via [pdftotext](https://en.wikipedia.org/wiki/Pdftotext)

+You can install it using `composer require skuola/pdf-text-parser`

 Suppose you're just converted a pdf file, getting some text like the following:

 ```